Janet Karim: Career

 Karim started her career teaching at public schools in Malawi, but after failing to complete a master's degree at London School of Economics, she instead embarked on a career in journalism.
 She began writing for the Malawi Daily Times, then the only newspaper at the country.
 She then became an editor at the Times' sister publication, Malawi News.

 After leaving Malawi News, Karim founded and served as editor of Woman Now magazine, the first women's magazine in the country.
-In 1993, she also founded the newspaper the Independent.
+In 1993, she also founded the Independent newspaper.
 Karim and her peers had developed a complex understanding of how to navigate the country's censorship rules during the one-party era, which eased the way for her to start her own publications.
 Later on, the Independent often voiced opposition to the policies of the new ruling government.

-Karim also founded the Malawi Media Women's Association, among other professional media organizations.
+Karim also founded the Malawi Media Women's Association.
 Through the women's media organization, she helped establish Dzimwe Community Radio, with assistance from UNESCO and later USAID.

 Alongside her work as a journalist, Karim became an activist and advocate for women's rights and safety.
 She was also active in the Society of Women Living With AIDS.
 She spoke out in favor of including women in the media, saying in 1998, "The African media cannot go into the 21st century hopping on one leg.
 Women must be partners in the future of Africa."

 In lamenting the lack of women in Malawi's literary sphere in 2013, the president of the Malawi Writers Union identified Karim as one of only a handful of well-known women writers in the country, alongside Emily Mkamanga and Walije Gondwe.

-From 2007 to 2015, Karim was appointed to serve in the Permanent Mission of Malawi to the United Nations, where her father once served as ambassador.
+From 2007 to July 2014, Karim was appointed, first secretary, to serve in the Permanent Mission of Malawi to the United Nations, where her father once served as ambassador.
+She stayed in New York until 2015 so that she could complete work including her degree.
 At the U.N., she worked on social, cultural, and human rights issues, representing the country at UNICEF and other bodies.

+In 2019 Karim was writing for the Nyasa Times listing the problems with the recent election.